NinadHora/representation_ot/README.md

 ## Reference

-Nina da Hora (2026).
-"Measuring Categorical Coherence in Facial Embedding Space via Entropy-Regularized Optimal Transport."
-Instituto da Hora / IC-UNICAMP / DPCT-UNICAMP.
-Verão IMPA 2026.

-Additional references:

 - Peyre, G. and Cuturi, M. (2019).
 Computational Optimal Transport.
 Foundations and Trends in Machine Learning.
 - Agueh, M. and Carlier, G. (2011).
 Barycenters in the Wasserstein space.
 SIAM Journal on Mathematical Analysis.
 - Gordaliza, P., del Barrio, E., Gamboa, F. and Loubes, J.-M. (2019).
 Obtaining fairness using optimal transport theory.
 ICML.
 - Chzhen, E., Denis, C., Hebiri, M., Oneto, L. and Pontil, M. (2020).
 Fair regression with Wasserstein barycenters.
 NeurIPS.
 - Cuturi, M. (2013).
 Sinkhorn distances: lightspeed computation of optimal transport.
 NeurIPS.

-This repository is part of a broader research program on how computational systems construct, transform, deform, and erase representations, extending from facial recognition (MSc research) toward the differential geometry of representation spaces (PhD research).
+This repository is part of a broader research program on how computational systems construct, transform, deform, and erase representations, extending from facial recognition (MSc research) toward the differential geometry of representation spaces.